Empresta-me/Static-Website/README.md

 - change logo to ours (when we have one)

 - add devs info
-	- make them clickable and connect to github or something
+	- change to github or linkedIn

 - eventually actually put content